-Understanding how a team is performing, whether they are running red hot or ice cold, is a key to cashing successful betting picks.
-Updated LIVE after every game during the entire NFL season, our Oakland Raiders standings widget is always available to assist bettors while researching their bets.
+Understanding how a team is performing, whether they are running red hot or ice-cold, is a key to cashing successful betting picks.
+Updated LIVE after every game during the entire NFL season, our Las Vegas Raiders standings widget is always available to assist bettors while researching their bets.

 Earning a playoff berth in each of their first four seasons in SoCal, the Raiders captured Super Bowl XIII by crushing the Washington Redskins 38-9 on January 22, 1984, at Tampa Stadium in Florida.
 After three more postseason appearances, over nine years, the Silver & Black returned to Oakland to begin the 1995 NFL season.
 The Raiders NFL title game mark fell to 3-2 as they were bashed 48-21 by the Tampa Bay Buccaneers during Super Bowl XXXVII.
 The next 13 years would be miserable as Oakland posted a combined 63-145 mark and missed the playoffs from 2003 through 2015.
 That unlucky run of 13 straight losing campaigns finally came to an end during the 2016 NFL season.

 At the time of writing (12/12/16), Oakland is enjoying a revival as they are 10-3 and positioned to make the postseason party.
 Usually already OFF NFL Championship Futures boards at this point in the season, the Silver & Black are right in the mix as second chalk to win the AFC West Division with a +163 price and sixth favourites to win Super Bowl LI with a +1800 money line at William Hill.
 Speaking of futures betting, the NFC and AFC Championship odds, as well as the 2017 Super Bowl prices, are currently at their most robust.
 Leaders in Championship wagering, bettors are advised to surf over to William Hill to place their NFL playoff futures bets before the numbers shrink to low.